XVII Corps (India): Order of Battle (ORBAT)

 The initial plan at the time of raising was to have the corps with two infantry divisions, two independent armoured brigades and artillery, engineer, air defence and aviation brigades.
 Because of budgetary constraints, the raising was halted in 2018, leaving a truncated force comprising the Corps HQ, one infantry division and specific other combat and combat support elements.
+The 17 Corps was also expected to have 30 infantry brigades and 2 Para SF brigades.